Atlanta Bus Accident Attorneys

 Compensation for Bus Accident Injuries

-Over the years, the Atlanta personal injury lawyers at Law Offices of Wayne Grant, P.C. have witnessed a considerable rise in the number of bus related collisions throughout the state of Georgia.
-Whether they are commercial, municipal or school charters, more often than not the collision is a result of human error or gross negligence.
-While environmental factors and unexpected conditions can impact a bus driver's ability to effectively pilot the vehicle, it is within their control - and to a greater degree, the company's control - to preserve the lives of his or her passengers.
-Failing to do so can meet with disastrous consequence or severe legal ramifications.
+Over the years, the Atlanta personal injury attorneys at the Grant Law Office have witnessed a considerable rise in the number of bus-related collisions throughout the state of Georgia.
+Whether commercial, municipal, school, or chartered, more often than not the collision is a result of human error or gross negligence.
+While environmental factors and unexpected conditions can impact a bus driver's ability to pilot the vehicle, it is within his control - and to a greater degree, the company's control - to preserve the lives and safety of passengers.
+Failing to do so can end in disastrous consequences and severe legal ramifications.

-To those of you who have been affected by a bus accident, or have loved ones who have suffered because of one, we highly recommend speaking with one of our experienced attorneys.
+To those of you who have been affected by a bus accident, we highly recommend speaking with one of our experienced accident attorneys.
 For over 30 years, Grant Law Office has been providing understanding and comprehensive representation to those who have been negatively impacted by vehicle collisions.

 Bus Accident Verdicts and Settlements